Blog

 When stimulated, they initiate an involuntary response, including jerking, wiggling, panting, or kicking.

-It’s the same kind of response from nerve receptors that makes us jerk our hand away from something hot before we even consciously register the heat.
+The same kind of response from nerve receptors makes us jerk our hand away from something hot before we even consciously register the heat.

 The spinal cord is a significant hub for these nerve endings, particularly in the context of common tickle spots.

-As a result, when these areas are subjected to tickling, whether with intent or during a check-up, the spinal cord processes these signals, leading to reflexive actions without needing to engage the brain.
+As a result, when these areas are tickling, whether with intent or during a check-up, the spinal cord processes these signals, leading to reflexive actions without needing to engage the brain.

 read..
 Labradors also have a lot of energy,